Best triathlon shoes of 2023: ridden and rated

 The Bont Zero+ has quickly become a favorite of numerous pro triathletes (including Jan Frodeno, Lionel Sanders, and Mirinda Carfrae) in recent years.

-The Bont Zero+ Research and Development Team clearly took the construction of this shoe very seriously - they scanned 20,000 human feet to create the basis for this shoe.
+The Bont Zero+ Research and Development Team took the construction of this shoe very seriously - they scanned 20,000 human feet to create the basis for this shoe.
 From the golf ball-esque aerodynamic texture of the shoe’s upper to the carbon chassis, the shoe exudes luxury.

 Outside of the 19 sizes, narrow, wide, and standard width options, the Bont Zero+ can be heat-molded at home to meet an individual’s unique foot shape, arch height, and width.
-The shoe can be heat molded as many times as needed as the cyclist’s anatomical journey evolves.
+The shoe can be molded as many times as needed as the cyclist’s anatomical journey evolves.

 Secondly, the shoe lacks any heel loops to make mounting easier.
-It’s possible to clip in the shoes and let them dangle, but practicing mounting with such a configuration would be a “must-do” before attempting to execute this in a race.
+It’s possible to clip in the shoes and let them dangle, but practising mounting with such a configuration would be a “must-do” before attempting to execute this in a race.

-Garneau Tri X-Lite 3
+Garneau Tri X-Lite III

 Our expert review: